Ukraine-Russia crisis: What to know as diplomacy steps up

 ——

-Yuras Karmanau in Kyiv, Ukraine, Vladimir Isachenkov in Moscow, and Jill Lawless in London, contributed to this report.
+Yuras Karmanau in Kyiv, Ukraine, Vladimir Isachenkov in Moscow, Jill Lawless in London, Vanessa Gera in Warsaw and Jan M. Olsen in Copenhagen contributed to this report.